 - network with other GP registrars.

 All members are welcome to join a committee.
-Our Advisory Council governs our committees.
+Our Advisory Council governs our national working groups and committees.

 Assessments and Standards Committee